HosseinHeydarpour/Four-card-feature-section/README.md

 ## Overview
-Hello everone 👋🏻 This is my solution to  Four card feature section challenge from front-end mentor.
+Hello everyone 👋🏻 This is my solution to  Four card feature section challenge from front-end mentor.
 Hope you enjoy it.

 ### The challenge